shugyoza/issue-tracker-1/README.md

 * to be able to see the teams involved in this issue;
 * to be able resize the text size smaller for more display
 * to be able to format my writing in the Description field;
+* to be able to have others in the team to comment on this issue, vice versa (eh.. now it became instagram, lol);

 #### As an Admin, I want:
 * user to input valid email address; (The best validation is by sending a confirmation email to user's email and have the user clicked on the link within that email)